 Pentobarbital is almost back.
 Where has it been you ask?
 If you perform many euthanasias in your line of work, you know it’s been scarce for months, in the US and other parts of the world.
-Due to complications from COVID (presumed based on conversations with sources) and a reported explosion at a pentobarbital production factory, the chemical powder fell short of normal production levels and therefore did not reach the solution manufacturers as expected.
+Due to complications from COVID at one overseas factory (affecting the US supply), and a reported explosion at another (affecting Canada’s supply), the chemical powder fell short of normal production levels and therefore did not reach the solution manufacturers as expected.

 Manufacturers like Virbac and Vortech Pharmaceuticals here in the US, and other companies around the world could not produce euthanasia solution to meet the demand.
 Around mid March, veterinary hospitals and animal shelters alike found themselves beginning to worry.
 In an effort to reduce drug hoarding, no formal announcements were made.
 Pentobarbital is the #1 go-to drug for companion animal euthanasia in countries that allow it.
 It is reliable with consistent dosing and minimal side effects leading to a peaceful death when performed properly.
 If it were to disappear, the alternatives would feel foreign and down right scary for many professionals.

 It is still out there, but many have had to create accounts with new distributors to receive enough solution to support their appointment demands.
 Some veterinarians have had to transfer drugs between services, adding a layer of complexity for Drug Enforcement Agency (DEA) regulations.
 If COVID has taught us anything, it’s that we have to find ways to cope with adversity, especially when animal welfare is at stake.